graciellehigino/ms_range_interactions/response-letter.md

 major motivation of this paper.
 As computational ecologists and open data creators/managers/advocates, we are very aware of the biases produced by undocumented data.
-We expect to call attention about this issue with our proof of concept, as it demonstrates that we gain a lot of uncertainty when we miss a link because of an information that is not accessible.
+We expect to call attention about this issue with our proof of concept, as it demonstrates that we gain a lot of uncertainty when we miss interactions because of inaccessible information.
 The implications of this complex issue for conservation are multifold, and we believe that more open data is one of the possible solutions.